josephkamau32/Telivus-AI/README.md

 ---

-**Built with ❤️ for better healthcare accessibility through AI innovation**
+**Built by Joseph Kamau with ❤️ for better healthcare accessibility through AI innovation**

 *This project represents the cutting edge of AI engineering applied to healthcare technology.*